About NMOSD

 • Bladder or bowel dysfunction

 Not everyone experiences the same symptoms.
-NMOSD attacks can come on suddenly and may result in permanent disability.
-However, there is hope, as symptoms may be managed with long-term therapy.
+NMOSD attacks can come on suddenly and may result in irreversible disability, so it's important to talk to your doctor about finding the right NMOSD treatment for you.

 Some people are at greater risk than others for developing NMOSD